Catherine the Great: Arts and culture

 During Catherine's reign, Russians imported and studied the classical and European influences that inspired the Russian Enlightenment.
 Gavrila Derzhavin, Denis Fonvizin and Ippolit Bogdanovich laid the groundwork for the great writers of the 19th century, especially for Alexander Pushkin.
 Catherine became a great patron of Russian opera.
 Alexander Radishchev published his Journey from St. Petersburg to Moscow in 1790, shortly after the start of the French Revolution.
 He warned of uprisings in Russia because of the deplorable social conditions of the serfs.
 Catherine decided it promoted the dangerous poison of the French Revolution.
 She had the book burned and the author exiled to Siberia.

-Catherine also received Elisabeth Vigée Le Brun at her Tsarskoye Selo residence in St Petersburg, by whom she was painted shortly before her death.
+Catherine also received Elisabeth Vigée Le Brun at her Tsarskoye Selo residence in St Petersburg, who painted several members of her court.
 Madame Vigée Le Brun vividly describes the empress in her memoirs:

 the sight of this famous woman so impressed me that I found it impossible to think of anything: I could only stare at her.
 Firstly I was very surprised at her small stature; I had imagined her to be very tall, as great as her fame.
 She was also very fat, but her face was still beautiful, and she wore her white hair up, framing it perfectly.
 Her genius seemed to rest on her forehead, which was both high and wide.
 Her eyes were soft and sensitive, her nose quite Greek, her colour high and her features expressive.
 She addressed me immediately in a voice full of sweetness, if a little throaty: "I am delighted to welcome you here, Madame, your reputation runs before you.
 I am very fond of the arts, especially painting.
 I am no connoisseur, but I am a great art lover."

 Madame Vigée Le Brun also describes the empress at a gala:

 The double doors opened and the Empress appeared.
 I have said that she was quite small, and yet on the days when she made her public appearances, with her head held high, her eagle-like stare and a countenance accustomed to command, all this gave her such an air of majesty that to me she might have been Queen of the World; she wore the sashes of three orders, and her costume was both simple and regal; it consisted of a muslin tunic embroidered with gold fastened by a diamond belt, and the full sleeves were folded back in the Asiatic style.
 Over this tunic she wore a red velvet dolman with very short sleeves.
 The bonnet which held her white hair was not decorated with ribbons, but with the most beautiful diamonds.

 Russia's second ballet school, Moscow State Academy of Choreography, commonly known as The Bolshoi Ballet Academy, was founded during Catherine's reign on 23 December 1773.
-It entered into a contract with the Italian teacher-choreographer Filippo Becari, who must was "the most capable of dancing" children to learn "to dance with all possible precision and to show themselves publicly in all pantomime ballets".
+It entered into a contract with the Italian teacher-choreographer Filippo Becari, who was to select "the most capable of dancing" children to learn "to dance with all possible precision and to show themselves publicly in all pantomime ballets".